Lesson 11 – Power Distribution#

 Assumptions: None.

-Therefore the transformer steps the voltage down from 190 VRMS to 40 VRMS and it steps the current up from 4 ARMS to 19 ARMS.
-Let’s now look at the currents in the rest of the system:
+The transformer steps voltage down from 190 \(V_{RMS}\) to 40 \(V_{RMS}\) and steps current up from 4 \(A_{RMS}\) to 19 \(A_{RMS}\).
+Now apply KCL at the 190 \(V_{RMS}\) bus:

-An aircraft electrical system consists of a 160-VRMS Bus and a 28-VDC Bus, as shown.
+An aircraft electrical system consists of a 160 \(V_{RMS}\) Bus and a 28 \(V_{DC}\) Bus, as shown.
 Calculate the turns ratio of the transformer and pick acceptable values for the circuit breakers labeled A and B. Assume the Comm and Camera each draw 3 A. The AC-to-DC converter is 90% efficient.

 Understand: This example considers the scenario where a DC Bus is required.
 We will need to solve for power to figure out circuit breaker A.